zhangshen20/Project-Write-a-Data-Science-Blog-Post/README.md

 ### Result

-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the noteboo 'Project_NoteBook.ipynb'.
+Going forward, there will be more data and more time on research on listing information required.

 ### Licensing, Authors, Acknowledgements